catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Make a named export of StyledUl2.

+- [ ] In the folder Component create a Img folder.

+- [ ] In the Img folder create a Img.styled.js file.

+- [ ] Go to Img.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledImg component which styles a img element using styled, with the flex-shrink set to 1.

+- [ ] Make a named export of StyledImg.

 - [ ] In the "pages" folder go to index.js, and make a named import of useRouter from "next/router".

+- [ ] Make a named import of examplearray from "../lib/listofchartexamples.js".

 - [ ] Make a named import of StyledButton from "../Component/Button/Button.styled".